Skip to main content

 Hot off the press: How well do market-based mechanisms work to reduce emissions?

 In a study published in The Quarterly Journal of Economics on April 15, 2025, Rohini Pande and Nicholas Ryan of the Yale Economic Growth Center and Yale Inclusion Economics and coauthors examined a cap-and-trade market specifically for particulate pollution.
 Collaborating with regulators, they piloted the world’s first such market in Surat, a large Indian city, requiring industrial plants to install pollution monitors and trade emissions permits.
-The pilot led to emission reductions by 20% to 30% and showed that emissions reductions and regulation enforcement can be cost-effective, reducing abatement costs by 11% for participating plants.
+The pilot led to emission reductions by 20% to 30% and shows that emissions reductions and regulation enforcement can be cost-effective, reducing abatement costs by 11% for participating plants.
 The success of this pilot market has led similar programs to expand across India, demonstrating the global potential of market-based pollution controls.
-In an EGC Voices in Development podcast episode, Ryan also emphasized the unique role that development economics plays in environmental policy, due to the attention it pays to empirical data and the costs and benefits to different stakeholders.

 Could carbon offset programs produce unintended consequences?

 Research by Nicholas Ryan, who leads EGC's Climate, Energy and Growth initiative, provides compelling evidence that one of the world’s cornerstone carbon offset programs, the UN’s Clean Development Mechanism (CDM), may have increased emissions rather than reducing them.
-Drawing on firm-level data from Chinese manufacturing – the largest source of CDM offsets – Ryan found a 49% increase in emissions from participating firms due to self-selection into the program by high-growth firms (35%) and because offset programs themselves boost growth and therefore emissions (14%).
+Drawing on firm-level data from Chinese manufacturing—the largest source of CDM offsets—the study finds a 49% increase in emissions from participating firms due to self-selection into the program by high-growth firms (35%) and because offset programs themselves boost growth and therefore emissions (14%).
 Besides an estimated global welfare loss of $65 billion, this finding has serious implications for global climate policy and countries’ own offset systems going forward.
+In an EGC Voices in Development podcast episode, Ryan also emphasizes the unique role that development economics research plays in examining environmental policy, due to the attention it pays to empirical data and the costs and benefits to different stakeholders.

-In a Poynter Lecture at Yale co-hosted by EGC and Yale Inclusion Economics, New York Times reporter Max Bearak asked, Why are the rich failing the poor on climate change?
-Bearak discussed his reporting on how wealthy nations and the world's most powerful companies have fallen short of financial commitments and the narrative of making “trade-offs” between climate change and development are failing poorer countries in climate politics and policy.
-Joined in a panel discussion by Nick Ryan and Sunil Amrith, Director of the MacMillan Center, Bearak emphasized the importance of considering the timescale of energy transitions as an important benchmark for developing sustainable solutions.
+A recent Poynter Lecture at Yale delivered by New York Times reporter Max Bearak, who covers international climate negotiations, asked: Why are the rich failing the poor on climate change?’
+Bearak discussed his reporting on how wealthy nations, and the world's most powerful companies, have fallen short of financial commitments and the narrative of making “trade-offs” between climate change and development are failing poorer countries in climate politics and policy.
+Joined in a panel discussion by Nick Ryan and Sunil Amrith, Director of the MacMillan Center, Bearak emphasizes the importance of considering the timescale of energy transitions as an important benchmark for developing sustainable solutions.

 How can we shift our framing of the climate crisis?

-In a Development Dialogue podcast, New York Times reporter Max Bearak, EGC affiliate Jessica Seddon, and Anant Sudarshan of the University of Warwick challenged the common “blame and reparations” framing of the climate crisis.
+In a Development Dialogue podcast conversation with EGC affiliate Jessica Seddon and Anant Sudarshan, the panel challenged the common “blame and reparations” framing of the climate crisis, while sometimes politically useful, is ultimately counterproductive.
 Instead, the podcast guests emphasized the shared interest of all countries, including India and China, in mitigating climate change due to its profound local impacts.
 Rethinking economic systems, particularly in how large financial institutions value nature and risk, can also accelerate climate progress.

 Addressing the Climate Inequality Crisis